Jallison154/TheBigWRB/README.md

    - Check serial output for "Rejected message from unauthorized MAC"
    - Ensure transmitter MAC is in receiver's allowed list

+6. **Hold Functionality Not Working** ⭐ **NEW**
+   - Verify hold delay is set correctly (default: 1000ms)
+   - Check that hold sounds are properly named and located
+   - Ensure Pi script is detecting hold messages correctly

 ### Debugging
 - Monitor serial output on both devices
 - Check LED indicators for status
 - Use WiFi analyzer to check for channel conflicts
 - Look for security rejection messages
+- Check Pi script logs for hold message detection

 ## Customization